-As of December 31, 2014, we have $\notin 10.3$ million (2013: $\notin 6.5$ million; 2012: $\notin 4.4$ million) of tax loss carry forwards and other tax credits such as investment tax credits and notional interest deduction, of which $\notin 3.6$ million relate to Materialise NV (2013: $\notin 3.6$ million; 2012: $\notin 3.4$ million).
-These losses relate to Materialise NV and subsidiaries that have a history of losses, do not expire except for the notional interest deduction of $\notin 0.3$ million in 2014 (2013: $\notin 0.3$ million, 2012: $\notin 0.3$ million) and may not be used to offset taxable income elsewhere in our consolidated group.
+As of December 31, 2016, we had \in 9.5 million (2015: \in 12.2 million; 2014: \in 10.3 million) of tax losses carry forward and other tax credits such as investment tax credits and notional interest deduction, of which \in 1.6 million related to Materialise NV (2015: \in 2.0 million; 2014: \in 3.6 million).
+These losses relate to Materialise NV and subsidiaries that have a history of losses, do not expire, except for the notional interest deduction of \in 0.3 million in 2016 (2015: \in 0.4 million; 2014: \in 0.3 million) and may not be used to offset taxable income elsewhere our consolidated group.

-With respect to the net operating losses of Materialise NV, no deferred tax assets have been recognized, except for $\notin$ 95,000 in 2013 (2012: $\notin$ 0), given that it in view of the Belgian Patent Income Deduction there is an uncertainty to what extent these tax losses will be used in future years.
+With respect to the unused tax losses of Materialise NV, no deferred tax assets have been recognized in 2016, 2015 or 2014, given that it in view of the Belgian Patent Income Deduction there is an uncertainty to what extent these tax losses will be used in future years.
 The Belgian Patent Income Deduction allows companies to deduct 80% of the qualifying gross patent income from the taxable basis.
-We are currently preparing a detailed analysis of the effect of the Patent Income Deduction on our tax strategy.
-Once this analysis has been finalized, we will reassess the need for a valuation allowance on the deferred tax assets.
+Currently we are preparing a detailed analysis of our tax situation and tax planning.
+Once this analysis has been finalized, we will on which basis reassess the need for a valuation allowance on the deferred tax assets